benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-10-how-to-take-the-train.md

 ---

 The Amtrak overlooks a lot of cornfields in between Chicago and St. Louis.
-Of course, there are also creekbeds, interstates, and cul-de-sacs; minor league baseball stadiums; and a grafittied concrete beam at Union station which reads, "Have a great day."
+Of course, there are also creek beds, interstates, and cul-de-sacs; minor league baseball stadiums; and a graffitied concrete beam at Union station which reads, "Have a great day."
 However, the train's predominant view consists of corn: row after row of that patchwork Midwest quilt knitted in the Earth.
 It was strangely captivating.